Good news is, my Japanese is improving.

 Nodding to Jill, who bows reverentially, he turns toward the door.

-“I will not give up, Violant-sama.
+“I won’t give up, Mr. Violant.
 Um, please call me Legi.”

 Wondering if he should ignore that, Vio stops his foot in an instant and turns around.

 Legion responds by giving a broad and happy smile.
-No, he did not mean to call out in this way.
+No, Vio did not mean to call out to him in this way.
 He looks as delighted as a dog.